mapbender/mapbender-documentation/en/installation/installation_update.rst

  mv /var/www/mapbender /var/www/mapbender_save

  # get the code of the new version
- cp -R /tmp/build_mapbender/mapbender-starter-v3.3.2 /var/www/
+ cp -R /tmp/build_mapbender/mapbender-starter-v4.0.0 /var/www/
- mv /var/www/mapbender-starter-v3.3.2 /var/www/mapbender
+ mv /var/www/mapbender-starter-v4.0.0 /var/www/mapbender

  # copy your old configuration files to the new version
  cp /var/www/mapbender_save/application/config/parameters.yml /var/www/mapbender/application/config/parameters.yml
- cp /var/www/mapbender_save/application/config/config.yml /var/www/mapbender/application/config/config.yml
+ cp /var/www/mapbender_save/application/config/packages/doctrine.yaml /var/www/mapbender/application/config/packages/doctrine.yaml

  # manual step
- # merge parameters.yml, config.yml and if used mapbender.yml
+ # merge parameters.yml, doctrine.yaml and other YAML files you use
- # if you use screenshots: copy the screenshots from the old version back to mapbender/web/uploads
+ # if you use screenshots: copy the screenshots from the old version back to mapbender/public/uploads
  # if you have individual templates: merge the templates with the new Mapbender version
  # if you use your own print templates: copy them back to config/MapbenderPrintBundle/templates/